-Jam & Cream Cheese Pastries
+Jam and Cream Cheese Pastries

-Warm, flaky puff pastry rolls with a jam and cream cheese filling.
+Easy-to-make warm and flaky puff pastry rolls with a jam and cream cheese filling.

 - Category: Breakfast